Quinnipiac University

 Quinnipiac University Theater

 The Theatre Arts Center, located just around the corner from the York Hill Campus, is a 12,000-square-foot facility featuring a two-story black-box theater, scenic shop, design studios, classrooms, faculty offices, a student lounge and additional rehearsal space.
-It is the perfect space for Quinnipiac to stage their world-class productions.
+It is a perfect space for everything from student workshops to world premieres.

 Upcoming Productions